 Identity Key is a 128-bit identifier of the BPE AP MLD.

-Address 2 is the A2 field of the Privacy Beacon.
+Address 2 is the (#634) Address 2 field of the Privacy Beacon.

-A BPE AP may include Extended Channel Switch Announcement element in the Privacy Beacons as described in 11.8.8.2(Selecting and advertising a new channel in a non-DMG infrastructure BSS).
+A BPE AP may include (#102) an Extended Channel Switch Announcement element in the Privacy Beacons as described in 11.8.8.2(Selecting and advertising a new channel in a non-DMG infrastructure BSS).

-A Privacy Beacon frame shall not contain a Multiple BSSID element.
+(#834) A BPE AP MLD shall not be part of a Multiple BSSID set.

+(#1) NOTE – The BPE AP identity key is AP MLD and single ESS specific.
+Sharing the key to two or more ESSs might cause privacy violations within ESSs that share the same identity key.

-An associated non-AP MLD maintains a BPCC value for each BPE AP it has a link.
-If an associated non-AP MLD detects that a BPCC value of a BPE AP in a received Privacy Beacon frame is larger than the stored BPCC value of the AP, then the non-AP MLD shall obtain the updated BSS parameter values of the AP before it may send data to the AP.
+An associated non-AP MLD maintains a (#636) BSS Parameter Change Count (BPCC) value for each BPE AP (#103) with which it has a link.
+If an associated non-AP MLD detects that a BPCC value of a BPE AP in a received Privacy Beacon frame is larger than the stored BPCC value of the AP, then the non-AP MLD shall obtain the updated BSS parameter values of the AP before it (#637) sends data to the AP.

-An associated BPE non-AP MLD and a BPE AP MLD may use the procedure defined in 12.16.4 (EDP capabilities and operation parameters request and response procedure) to obtain capabilities and operation parameters of BPE AP MLD.
+An associated BPE non-AP MLD (#638) may use the procedure defined in 12.16.4 (EDP capabilities and operation parameters request and response procedure) to obtain the capabilities and operation parameters of BPE AP MLD.

-A BPE AP may send encrypted, unsolicited broadcast addressed Capabilities And Operation Parameters Response frames to signal updated BSS parameter values to STAs of associated BPE non-AP MLDs
+A BPE AP may (#639) broadcast unsolicited encrypted Capabilities And Operation Parameters Response frames to signal updated BSS parameter values to (#838) STAs affiliated with associated BPE non-AP MLDs(#366).

 C.3 MIB detail(#1499)